-- apply for a loan for essential household items through the No Interest Loans Scheme (‘NILS’).
+- apply for a loan such as through the No Interest Loans Scheme (‘NILS’).
 To find your local NILS provider, call Anglicare or Somerville Community Services, or visit the Good Shepherd Microfinance website.

 You can ask for a copy of the contract and think about it before you sign it.
 You may also wish to ask a friend, family member or a lawyer to read over the contract before you sign it.

-If you are having trouble making repayments, you should talk to the rental company that is leasing you the item.
+As a general rule, once you sign a contract you cannot cancel it without paying a penalty fee or extra fees.
+If you are having trouble making loan payments, you should talk to the rental company that is leasing you the item.
 If you are not happy with their response, you should seek advice from a lawyer.
 For example, if:

 If the item gets stolen, lost or damaged

 - Anglicare (Darwin Head Office) Phone: (08) 8985 0000

-Good Shepherd Microfinance
+- Good Shepherd Microfinance www.goodshepherdmicrofinance.org.au

-- National Financial Counselling Hotline
+- National Financial Counselling Hotline Freecall: 1800 007 007

 - Somerville (Darwin Office) Phone: (08) 8920 4100

-© Darwin Community Legal Service 2015: Non-profit community groups have permission to reproduce parts of this publication as long as the original meaning is retained and proper credit is given to DCLS, as the publisher.
+© Darwin Community Legal Service 2022: Non-profit community groups have permission to reproduce parts of this publication as long as the original meaning is retained, and proper credit is given to DCLS as the publisher.